taylorgoodallau/cookiecutter-dotnet-console/README.md

 ## Usage

-Generate a new SAM based Serverless App: `cookiecutter gh:taylorgoodallau /cookiecutter-dotnet-console`.
+Generate a new Dotnet Console Application:
+`cookiecutter gh:taylorgoodallau/cookiecutter-dotnet-console`.

 You'll be prompted a few questions to help this cookiecutter template to scaffold this project and after its completed you should see a new folder at your current path with the name of the project you gave as input.